-The Group's Quality, Environmental, Health and Safety ("QEHS") Policy guides our practices on Occupational Health and Safety, Customer Health and Safety and all environmental topics.
+The Group's Quality, Environment, Energy, Health & Safety ("QEEHS") policy Policy guides our practices on Occupational Health and Safety, Customer Health and Safety and all environmental topics.
 Details of the policy are shown in the various sections of this report.
 The policy is also publicly available on the Group's website: QEHS Policy.